7777Satish/Aether/docs/ARCHITECTURE.md

 # Architecture Documentation

-This document describes the overall architecture, design patterns, and module relationships in CodeEditor_C.
+This document describes the overall architecture, design patterns, and module relationships in Aether.

 ## Table of Contents